-Naturopathy is not really my bag, although I do agree with some principals around healthy eating and clean living.
+Naturopathy is not really my bag, although I do agree with some principles around healthy eating and clean living.

-The quote on the HealthForce website from founder, Naturopath Dr Jameth Sheridan, is a broad statement which introduces their vision:
+The quote on the HealthForce website from the founder, Naturopath Dr. Jameth Sheridan, is a broad statement which introduces their vision:

 Mother Nature has put miraculous healing plants on this earth for us to benefit from.
 I am honored and deeply driven to uncover the greatest potential benefits from these elements and to assemble these gifts from Nature into products that help people to heal and to realize their full potential.